typecasto/duplicord/README.md

 ### What does this bot do?

 * Copies a list of messages dumped using [this tool](https://github.com/Tyrrrz/DiscordChatExporter) to a target server using a bot.
-* It does this by creating webhooks with the sender's name and avatar, but unfortunately roles and nicknames aren't carried over.
+* It does this by creating webhooks with the sender's name and avatar, and sending the original message through the webhook.
+* Displays a nifty progress bar, using the alive-progress library.
+* Pins messages that were pinned before.
+* Copies attachments, like images, videos, and files.

 ### What might this bot do in the future?
 (A.K.A my TODO list)